BimDav/Godot4-Coroutines/README.md

 - Resume the execution using `coroutine.resume()`
 - Once `my_resumable_function()`has finished, `coroutine.is_completed`is set to `true`and the return value of `my_resumable_function()`is in `coroutine.return_value`

-## Join ##
+## Join All ##
-Join is used to launch the execution of multiple functions, then waiting for them all to finish before continuing execution.
-See `JoinExample.tscn`.
+Join All is used to launch the execution of multiple functions, then waiting for them all to finish before continuing execution.
+See `JoinAllExample.tscn`.

 - Create a Coroutine using `var coroutine := Coroutine.new()`
 - Add a function you want to differ awaiting on using `coroutine.add_future(my_joinable_function)`
-- When all functions are added, use `await coroutine.join()` to wait for them all to finish
+- When all functions are added, use `await coroutine.join_all()` to wait for them all to finish

+## Join Either ##
+Join Either is used to launch the execution of multiple functions, then waiting for at least one to finish before continuing execution.
+See `JoinEitherExample.tscn`.

+- Create a Coroutine using `var coroutine := Coroutine.new()`
+- Add a function you want to differ awaiting on using `coroutine.add_future(my_joinable_function)`
+- When all functions are added, use `await coroutine.join_either()` to wait for at least one of them to finish